phpbench/phpbench/docs/configuration.rst

 Disable the PHP INI file
 ------------------------

-PHP extensions, especially XDebug, can drastically affect the performance of your benchmark subjects.
-You can disable XDebug and other dynamically loaded extensions by setting ``php_disable_ini`` to ``true``.
+PHP extensions, especially Xdebug, can drastically affect the performance of your benchmark subjects.
+You can disable Xdebug and other dynamically loaded extensions by setting ``php_disable_ini`` to ``true``.

 .. note: